 |Applications and Data Criticality Analysis (A)||Assess the relative criticality of specific applications and data in support of other contingency plan components.|

-FormDr has a formal Backup and Recovery Policy that defines the data backup strategy, including: schedule, associated responsibilities, and any risk-assessed exclusion to the backup schedule.
+FormDr has a formal Backup and Recovery Policy that defines the data backup strategy, including schedule, associated responsibilities, and any risk-assessed exclusion to the backup schedule.
 FormDr has a formal Disaster Recovery plan to ensure the efficient recovery of critical business data and systems in the event of a disaster.
 The DR plan includes specific technical procedures necessary to reinstate the infrastructure and data to allow critical business functions to continue business operations after a disaster has occurred.
 Additionally, the FormDr DR plan includes requirements for performing annual testing of the DR plan to ensure its effectiveness.
 FormDr has a DR plan, or a Business Continuity Plan (BCP), to aid in the efficient recovery of critical business functions after a disaster has been declared.
-The BCP goes into effect after facility outage of 24 hours.
-The BCP identifies critical information necessary to resume business operations such as: Hardware/software requirements, recovery time objectives, forms, employee/vendor contact lists, alternate working procedures, emergency access procedures, and a data and application criticality analysis.
+The BCP goes into effect after a facility outage of 24 hours.
+The BCP identifies critical information necessary to resume business operations such as Hardware/software requirements, recovery time objectives, forms, employee/vendor contact lists, alternate working procedures, emergency access procedures, and a data and application criticality analysis.
 The BCP includes an Emergency Mode Operations Plan that addresses the access and protection of ePHI while operating in emergency mode.
 The DR and BPC plans are reviewed and tested annually or whenever significant infrastructure changes occur.
-FormDr has a performed an applications and data criticality analysis that details what systems and application need be recovered and their specific order in the recovery process.
+FormDr has a performed an applications and data criticality analysis that details what systems and applications need to be recovered and their specific order in the recovery process.

 |Evaluation (Req)||Perform a periodic technical and non-technical evaluation, based initially upon the standards implemented under this rule and subsequently, in response to environmental or operational changes affecting the security of electronic PHI that establishes the extent to which an entity’s security policies and procedures meet the requirements of this subpart.|